Dylan Lucas: Background

 Born in Bega, New South Wales, Lucas is of Indigenous Australian descent.
 He played his junior rugby league for the Albion Park Eagles, before being signed by the Illawarra Steelers.

 Playing career

 Early years

 Lucas played for the Illawarra Steelers' Harold Matthews Cup team in 2016 and S. G. Ball Cup side in 2018.
 In 2019, he joined the Newcastle Knights and played for their Jersey Flegg Cup team.
 In 2021, he graduated to their NSW Cup team.
-In 2022, he played in an NRL trial match for the Knights against the Canterbury-Bankstown Bulldogs.
+In 2022, he played in an NRL trial match for Newcastle against the Canterbury-Bankstown Bulldogs.

 2023

 In 2023, Lucas was upgraded to the Knights' top 30 NRL squad on a contract until the end of 2023.
-In round 3 of the 2022 NRL season, he made his NRL debut for the Knights against the Dolphins.
+In round 3 of the 2022 NRL season, he made his first grade debut for Newcastle against the Dolphins.

+2024

+Lucas played 21 games for Newcastle in the 2024 NRL season as the club finished 8th and qualified for the finals.
+They were eliminated in the first week of the finals by North Queensland.

+Lucas capped the year off by being selected in the Australian PMs XIII with boom teammate Fletcher Sharpe, Lucas would go on to impress as he also scored a stunning solo try in a 42-20 win against the PNG PMs XIII.

+2025

+In round 12 of the 2025 NRL season, Lucas scored a hat-trick in Newcastle's 25-6 victory over a depleted Penrith side.

+Lucas made 13 appearances for Newcastle in the 2025 NRL season as the club finished with the wooden spoon.